Five Premium Cabins Worth Burning Points On

 Lufthansa's business class on the 747-8 is a 2-2 configuration, which is to say it's bad.
 I flew it in 2021 on the upper deck and spent the entire flight wondering how a five-star alliance carrier settled for a product where you might have to climb over a stranger to use the bathroom.
 It left a mark.

 But Lufthansa First is a different proposition entirely.
 Seat 1A in the nose of the 747-8.
-The First Class Terminal at Frankfurt — the only dedicated first class terminal in the world — with the tarmac transfer by Mercedes to the aircraft.
+The First Class Terminal at Frankfurt, with the tarmac transfer to the aircraft.
 This is the kind of theater that sounds absurd until you realize it's been running for decades and the Germans take it completely seriously.
 I want to see if the experience redeems the airline in my estimation, or if it's just a very expensive apology for the rest of the fleet.

 4. ANA First — NRT